 Take Flight addresses the five components of effective reading instruction identified by the National Reading Panel’s research and is a comprehensive Tier III intervention for students with dyslexia.

-It was designed for use by a Certified Academic Language Therapist for children with dyslexia ages 7 and older.
-For children younger than 7 years of age, the curriculum called Pre Flight is used for intervention.
+Take Flight is designed for use by a Certified Academic Language Therapist for individuals with dyslexia ages 7 and older.
+For individuals younger than 7 years of age, PreFlight can be used for intervention.

 Certified Academic Language Therapists (CALTs) are not tutors.
 They are specially trained to work with students with dyslexia and related language-based learning differences.
 They have completed extensive training in a multisensory structured language program at a training center or university that offers courses accredited by the International Multisensory Structured Language Education Council (IMSLEC).
 Course content reflects the International Dyslexia Association’s (IDA) Knowledge of Practice Standards for Teachers of Reading and the Academic Language Therapy Association’s eight standards of knowledge and skills in Multisensory Structured Language Education.

 United States: Alabama, Arizona, Arkansas, California, Colorado, Florida, Idaho, Illinois, Kansas, Louisiana, Maine, Massachusetts, Mississippi, Missouri, Montana, Ohio, Nebraska, New Hampshire, New Jersey, New Mexico, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Tennessee, Texas, Utah, Washington, Wisconsin